caseyrfsmith/walkthrough-kit/README.md

 Generate interactive code walkthroughs from markdown.

+📚 **[View Documentation Site](https://caseyrfsmith.github.io/walkthrough-kit/)** (TODO: Update URL after deploying)

 ## What is this?

 A CLI tool that transforms documentation into interactive code walkthroughs.
 You write markdown (or freeform text), and the CLI generates:
 1. A complete React component library (that you own and customize)
 2. JSON data files for each walkthrough

-**This is a starter kit, not a maintained product.** Once generated, the code is yours to modify, extend, and maintain however you want.
+**This is a starter kit, not a maintained product.** After you generate it, the code is yours to modify, extend, and maintain however you want.

 ## Status